partlyhuman/qchord/README.md

 ![PCB rendering](docs/multicart-front.png)

 A single cartridge that contains the entire Q-Card library, selectable by dip switches.
+The flash should be programmed prior to assembly, by concatenating the 4Mbit dumps you can find on archive.org.

 BOM: